Trust Issues In A Relationship: Sources And Mental Health Effects

 However, this solution is not an immediate way of dealing with serious trust issues; it is more of a prevention tool and a way of managing the underlying problems which lead to mistrust.
 So, do not try to distract yourself with self-development or other pursuits while there is still mistrust between you and your partner; there are more immediate and effective solutions to this situation.

-Practice open and honest discussion
+Practice open and honest communication

 Everyone knows excellent communication is the key to a relationship's success.
 The more we bottle up and push down the minor problems in our relationship, the more we just delay the inevitable.
 By avoiding open communication about our issues, we handicap our relationship's ability to heal; even small problems need to be brought out into the light and resolved.